recklesslabs/recklesslabs-payroll/README.md

 # Solidity Payroll Contract

-A very simple Payroll contract.
+A very simple Payroll contract written in solidity.
 I think it is a good starting point to bootstrap your own payroll contract.

 Extra features that can be added in the future: